camunda/camunda-docs-manual/site/src/documents/api-references/rest/execution/post-query-count.html.md

 ---

 Query for the number of executions that fulfill given parameters.
-This method takes the same message body as the [POST query](ref:#execution-get-executions-post) and is thus slightly more powerful than the [GET query count](ref:#execution-get-executions) api.
+This method takes the same message body as the [POST query](ref:#execution-get-executions-post) and therefore it is slightly more powerful than the [GET query count](ref:#execution-get-executions) api.

 Method